-How should you be handing the salary question and make sure you are not getting taken advantage of?
+How should you be handling the salary question and make sure you are not getting taken advantage of?

 I answered this on my LinkedIn page and figured this needed to be discussed further.